Dora Baynham (1899-1978)

 Dora - year?

-Dora then suffered two more family deaths: her eldest brother Arthur died in 1913, aged 31 (in a work-related accident which was the subject of an inquest), and her mother Elizabeth died in 1915, aged 53.
+Dora then suffered two more family deaths: her eldest brother Arthur died in 1913, aged 31 (in a work-related accident) and her mother Elizabeth died of a stroke in 1915, aged 53.
 Dora was just 16.

-So throughout the war, Dora must have continued living at 151 Prince Street with Lillie and Harry, though presumably William stayed there too, when on leave from The Front.
+So throughout the war, Dora must have continued living at 151 Prince Street with Lillie and Harry, though presumably my grandfather William stayed there too, when on recuperation leave from The Front (he was wounded twice).

-In 1920, just before her 21st birthday, Dora married Howard Leslie Walker at Birmingham.
+In 1920, just before her 21st birthday, Dora married Howard Leslie Walker at Bishop Latimer Memorial Church in Winson Green, Birmingham; they then lived with Howard’s father Marshall, by now a widow, at 253 Lodge Road, Winson Green.

 Howard had served in WWI with the 5th Battalion of The Dorset Regiment after enlisting in early 1917; before the war he had worked as an assistant electrician.